 Adelaide Airport Limited is the main operating entity and holds the lease rights to manage and operate Adelaide Airport.
 The lease and management rights form Adelaide Airport Limited's main asset and consist of a 99 year lease (50 + 49 option) acquired in 1998 from the Federal Government.
-Adelaide Airport Management Limited is responsible for the employment of

-staff at the group.
-Parafield Airport

-Limited holds the lease rights to operate
+Adelaide Airport Management Limited is responsible for the employment of staff at the group.
+Parafield Airport Limited holds the lease rights to operate Parafield

-Parafield Airport, South Australia's

-premier general aviation airport.
-New

-Terminal Financing Co.
-Pty Ltd is the

-financing vehicle for the group, whilst

-New Terminal Construction Co.
-Pty Ltd

-was the company responsible for the

-construction of Terminal 1.
+Airport, South Australia's premier general aviation airport.
+New Terminal Financing Co.
+Pty Ltd is the financing vehicle for the group, whilst New Terminal Construction Co.
+Pty Ltd was the company responsible for the construction of Terminal 1.

-The class of shares issued are ordinary shares for all entities and carrying values remain unchanged subsequent to issue.
+The class of shares issued are ordinary shares for all entites and carrying values remain unchanged subsequent to issue.

-33 DEED OF CROSS GUARANTEE
+33. DEED OF CROSS GUARANTEE

-Adelaide Airport Limited, Adelaide Airport Management Limited, Parafield Airport Limited and New Terminal Construction Company Proprietary Limited are parties to a deed of cross guarantee under which each Company guarantees the debts of the others.
-By entering into the deed, the whollyowned entities have been relieved from the requirement to prepare a financial report and directors' report under Class Order 98/1418 (as amended) issued by the Australian Securities and Investments Commission.
+Adelaide Airport Limited Notes to the consolidated financial statements 30 June 2015 (continued) Adelaide Airport Limited, Adelaide Airport Management Limited, Parafield Airport Limited and New Terminal Construction Company Proprietary Limited are parties to a deed of cross guarantee under which each Company guarantees the debts of the others.
+By entering into the deed, the wholly-owned entities have been relieved from the requirement to prepare a financial report and directors' report under Class Order 98/1418 (as amended) issued by the Australian Securities and Investments Commission.

-(a) Consolidated income statement, consolidated statement of comprehensive income and summary of movements in consolidated retained earnings
+a.
+Consolidated income statement, consolidated statement of comprehensive income and summary of movements in consolidated retained earnings